This story was first published on Feb. 7.

 “The most leachable components would have been washed out of the millings in the first heavy rainfalls,” he said.

 From that same perspective, he said that he does not believe there is a risk to the water from the millings in place on businesses’ and individuals’ private property.

-“Personally, I think the quantities are small and distributed enough that there is no risk,” he said.
+“Personally, I think the quantities are small and distributed enough that there is low risk,” he said.